 Twibel - Libel on Twitter

-If you have suffered damage to your reputation as a result of being defamed on Twitter we can help you seek vindication through libel law.
-Being defamed in this way online is commonly referred to as Twibel, and is a growing phenomenon.
+If you have suffered serious damage to your reputation as a result of being defamed on Twitter, and cannot afford not to ignore it, we can help you seek vindication through libel law.

 Defamation is not simply a numbers game, but generally the more followers the offending tweeter has the greater the likelihood of reputational damage (on the basis that more people will have read the tweet).
 Damage may increase further, and additional claims arise, if the defamatory message is re-tweeted or published elsewhere.
 Conversely if the offending tweeter has a small number of followers then a claim for libel may fail unless it can be established on evidence that the tweet has caused or is likely to cause serious reputational harm.